f4php/framework

 5. Setting up code runtime environment like output buffer caching, custom exception handlers, internal multibyte encoding, timezone etc.

-8. A response is emitted to the request initiator (normally, a web browser)
+10. Response is emitted to the request initiator (normally, a web browser, but running in CLI is also possible)

 Once again, normal operation does not require any developer intervention in the bootstrap process.